 How Palisade Compliance can help

 Now, if you are an unsatisfied Oracle support customer and looking to third party maintenance providers to give you better support at a fraction of the cost, then the auto renew clause is something you need to manage around as you move away from Oracle support.
 Many of our clients use third party (or independent) maintenance providers and seem quite satisfied, citing better quality of support, half the price, support for all custom code included, and no forced upgrades just to stay supported.
 A review of your Oracle support contracts by Palisade Compliance along with a discussion of your strategy and pain points can determine the best path forward.

 Palisade Compliance has helped companies reduce their Oracle support fees and optimize their Oracle support contracts.
 We helped one client stay with Oracle support and reduce their fees by $21 million!
 If, however, you’re looking to move off Oracle support and on to a third party support provider, we can help in that transition as well.
-Contact us today for a free consultation.

 Find out more about our services to help you manage your Oracle support spend.